OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 LDAP Authentication
 ====================

 The LDAP Authentication add-on permits users to have the same credentials as in LDAP, so effectively centralizing authentication.
-Enabling it will let any correctly authenticated LDAP user to use OpenNebula.
+Enabling it will let any correctly authenticated LDAP user use OpenNebula.

 Prerequisites
 =============

-.. warning:: This Add-on requires the **'net/ldap'** ruby library provided by the 'net-ldap' gem.
+.. warning:: This Add-on requires the **'net/ldap'** ruby library provided by the '**net-ldap**' gem.

 This Add-on will not install any LDAP server or configure it in any way.
 It will not create, delete or modify any entry in the LDAP server it connects to.
-The only requirement is the ability to connect to an already running LDAP server and being able to perform a successful **ldapbind** operation and have a user able to perform searches of users, therefore no special attributes or values are required in the LDIF entry of the user authenticating.
+The only requirement is the ability to connect to an already running LDAP server, perform a successful **ldapbind** operation, and have a user able to perform searches of users.
+Therefore no special attributes or values are required in the LDIF entry of the user authenticating.

 Configuration
 =============

-Configuration file for auth module is located at ``/etc/one/auth/ldap_auth.conf``.
+The configuration file for the auth module is located at ``/etc/one/auth/ldap_auth.conf``.
 This is the default configuration:

 .. code-block:: yaml